ehborisov/algorithms/6.Trees/README.md

 Module `red_black_tree.py` contains an implementation of the Red Black Tree based on materials from Chapter 13 of Cormen & Leierson.

+### 4. B-Tree

+Module `b_tree.py` contains an implementation of the B-Tree data structure based on materials from the Chapter 18 of Cormen & Leierson.

 For the comparison of `search` and `delete` operations performance in BST vs AVL
 see the table in `simple_bst_comparison.csv`.